 - Reduced deflection

 So far, these are the facets that will give you “control” over the paddle, on your shots, and pretty much on your strategies as well.
 Here’s how.
-Although, I’m yet to include the technologies in it, that further adds up to the performance of the paddle.
+Although, I’m yet to include the technologies in it, that further add up to the performance of the paddle.
 So, before I get to the reviews, let’s read the factors to make you sure what the best touch pickleball paddle exactly is.

 Things to consider before buying:

 To make an informed decision and want to know more about control paddles, this guide is at your service.
 Well, the whole thing is about playing, but not getting played.
-While that being said, you must first consider the following facts and figures before buying any paddle because that will clear many of the bewilderment and help you get the best pickleball paddle for control.
+While that being said, you must first consider the following facts and figures before buying any paddle because that will clear much of the bewilderment and help you get the best pickleball paddle for control.

 Sweet spot and the Grip: